garrandall/popular-music-data/tracks/sleepwalker-the-kinks.md

 And I get into places that nobody knows.

 I'm always around if you wanna meet.
-You can find me on almost ev'ry street.
+You can find me on almost every street.
 You'll always get me on the telephone.
 I'll even come to your home if you're ever alone.